 For majority of the database, items may be easily exported to RefWorks.
 You will see a direct link on the record to export the citation into RefWorks.

-10. You can view the saved citations, edit, print, create Bibliography by selecting the Style manual of your choice.
+6. You can view the saved citations, edit, print, create Bibliography by selecting the Style manual of your choice.
 Make sure the format is correct since this is computer generated file.

 Search PubMed database in RefWorks and get the citations into RefWorks: